Sue Challis

 Preceded by (April – June 2019) The Art of Caring group postcard exhibition St Georges Hospital London (three paintings, oil on aluminium, ‘Care Without Borders I,II and III)

-I’ve worked as a Creative Enabler for nearly six years now for Chester Uni BA Fine Art student Grace Currie who had her first solo show Feb 19th-23rd 2019 at Participate Artspace Gallery Shrewsbury – Grace’s talent and determination have led to an exciting body of work about her struggle with short term memory loss through severe acquired brain injury and making her own privacy in a life with 24/7 care – her Final Uni show was May 2020 AND GRACE WAS AWARDED A FIRST CLASS HONOURS DEGREE ! see her Uni work at GraceCurrieArt.blogspot.com and her current work at https://gracecurrie.art/
+I worked as a Creative Enabler seven years for artist & Chester Uni BA Fine Art student Grace Currie who had her first solo show Feb 19th-23rd 2019 at Participate Artspace Gallery Shrewsbury – Grace’s talent and determination have led to an exciting body of work about her struggle with short term memory loss through severe Acquired Brain Injury and making her own privacy in a life with 24/7 care – her Final Uni show was May 2020 AND GRACE WAS AWARDED A FIRST CLASS HONOURS DEGREE ! see her Uni work at GraceCurrieArt.blogspot.com and her current work at https://gracecurrie.art/

 My evaluation report published (Spring 2019) for An Undertaking, an ambitious multimedia group show in Shrewsbury’s St Chad’s church – funded by Arts Council England and Mentored by Oriel Davis Curator Alex Boyd-Jones… with artists Julie Edwards, Jaqui Dodd, jill Impey and Keith Ashford.
 Click here to see the report An Undertaking Evaluation Report By Sue Challis final